 A study by Virginia Tech’s Computer Science Department’s researchers looked at 28.8 million users and their 61.5 million passwords over 8 years found that 52% of users reused or only slightly modified passwords, and 38% had used the same password for two different services.

 That makes it much easier for hackers to get in.

-Another thing that makes hackers lives easier (and therefore should be avoided) is saving passwords to your browser.
-It’s super convenient, but if someone got access to your computer, they’d also have easy access into all the websites where you’ve saved your password.
+Another thing that makes hackers' lives easier (and therefore should be avoided) is saving passwords to your browser.
+It’s super convenient, but if someone got access to your computer, they’d also have easy access to all the websites where you’ve saved your password.

 If keeping track of passwords is a challenge (and let’s face it, it probably is) consider a password manager.

 2. Sensitive Information Should NEVER Be Emailed, Photographed, or Sent Through Text

 If you need to share sensitive information with someone, such as credit card numbers, account information, usernames, or passwords, tell them in person or over the phone.

 Sending that data electronically is risky.
 Here's why:

 If your account were compromised -- or if the recipient's security wasn't up to snuff -- a hacker could intercept your credentials or sensitive information to sell for a pretty penny on the Dark Web.
 So, not only would they have it to do what they want with it, but other high bidders could get it too.